lukesachs/wwcc-cpp/week5/midterm/README.md

 userInterface.cpp/h includes all functions that soley provide output such as outputting account options or transaction options.

+menu.cpp/h contains all user menu related functions, allowing the user to choose between multiple options for the main menu, account menu, and transaction menu

 Makefile allows for compilation for the compilation of these files in one command.

 ## How to navigate banking menu